Section II. Officers

 7. Supporting the work of the paid staff.

-8. Selecting, supporting, and evaluating the executive director
+8. Selecting, supporting, and evaluating the chief executive officer.

-2. Together with the executive director, the officers are responsible for ensuring that records of continuing value to the Society are transferred to the Society’s archives.3
+2. Together with the chief executive officer, the officers are responsible for ensuring that records of continuing value to the Society are transferred to the Society’s archives.3

 C. Other

-1. Elected officers of the Society will not serve as officers, steering committee members, or editors on other SAA bodies except where this service is specifically mandated.4
+1. To ensure that the Society has a broad pool of leadership and to avoid potential power imbalances, elected officers of the Society are discouraged from serving as officers, steering committee members, or editors on other SAA bodies except where this service is specifically mandated or their specific expertise is essential.

 2. Elected officers of the Society will not concurrently serve as paid employees of SAA, except to complete pre-existing contracts.5